-Napier’s Head of Product Development, Nick Portalski, tells us more about the Risk-based Scorecard and how it fits into an AML system.
+Napier’s Chief Product Officer, Nick Portalski, tells us more about the Risk-based Scorecard and how it fits into an AML system.

 What is the Risk-based Scorecard?